meteor/meteor/content/build-tool.md

 <h3 id="reload-on-file-change">Reloads app on file change</h3>

-When you run `meteor`, the tool starts up, and you should leave it running continuously while developing your app.
-The tool automatically detects any relevant file changes and recompiles the necessary changes, restarting your client or server environment if needed.
+After executing the `meteor` command to start the build tool you should leave it running while further developing your app.
+The build tool automatically detects any relevant file changes using a file watching system and recompiles the necessary changes, restarting your client or server environment as needed.

 <h3 id="compiles-with-build-plugins">Compiles files with build plugins</h3>

 The main function of the Meteor build tool is to run "build plugins".
 These plugins define different parts of your app build process.
 Meteor puts heavy emphasis on reducing or removing build configuration files, so you won't see any large build process config files like you would in Gulp or Webpack.
-The Meteor build process, and [file load order](structure.html#load-order), is configured almost entirely through adding and removing packages to your app and putting files in specially named directories.
+The Meteor build process is configured almost entirely through adding and removing packages to your app and putting files in specially named directories.
 For example, to get all of the newest stable ES2015 JavaScript features in your app, you add the [`ecmascript` package](http://docs.meteor.com/#/full/ecmascript).
 This package provides support for ES2015 modules, which gives you even more fine grained control over file load order using ES2015 `import` and `export`.
 As new Meteor releases add new features to this package you get them for free.

+<h4 id="controlling-build-files">Controlling which files to build</h4>

+By default Meteor will build certain files as controlled by your application [file structure](structure.html#javascript-structure) and Meteor's [default file load order](structure.html#load-order) rules.
+However, you may override the default behavior using `.meteorignore` files, which cause the build system to ignore certain files and directories using the same pattern syntax as `.gitignore` files.
+These files may appear in any directory of your app or package, specifying rules for the directory tree below them.
+These `.meteorignore` files are also fully integrated with Meteor's file watching system, so they can be added, removed, or modified during development.

 <h3 id="concatenate-and-minify">Combines and minifies code</h3>

-Another important feature of the Meteor build tool is that it automatically concatenates and minifies all of your files in production mode.
-This is enabled by the [`standard-minifier-js`](https://atmospherejs.com/meteor/standard-minifiers-js) and [`standard-minifier-css`](https://atmospherejs.com/meteor/standard-minifiers-css) packages, which are in all Meteor apps by default.
+Another important feature of the Meteor build tool is that it automatically concatenates your application asset files, and in production minifies these bundles.
+This lets you add all of the comments and whitespace you want to your source code and split your code into as many files as necessary, all without worrying about app performance and load times.
+This is enabled by the [`standard-minifier-js`](https://atmospherejs.com/meteor/standard-minifiers-js) and [`standard-minifier-css`](https://atmospherejs.com/meteor/standard-minifiers-css) packages, which are included in all Meteor apps by default.
 If you need different minification behavior, you can replace these packages.
-Below, we'll talk about how to [switch out a minifier to add PostCSS to your build process](#postcss).
+See adding [PostCSS to your build process](#postcss) as an example.

 <h3 id="dev-vs-prod">Development vs. production</h3>

 Running an app in development is all about fast iteration time.
 All kinds of different parts of your app are handled differently and instrumented to enable better reloads and debugging.
-In production, the app is reduced to the necessary code, and functions like a regular Node.js app.
-Therefore, you shouldn't run your app in production by running the `meteor` command.
-Instead, follow the directions in the [production deployment article](deployment.html#custom-deployment).
+In production, the app is reduced to the necessary code and functions just like any standard Node.js app.
+Therefore, you shouldn't run your app in production by executing the `meteor run` command.
+Instead, follow the directions in [Deploying Meteor Applications](deployment.html#deploying).
+If you find an error in production that you suspect is related to minification, you can run the minified version of your app locally for testing with `meteor --production`.

 <h2 id="javascript-transpilation">JavaScript transpilation</h2>